 A. There will be a volunteer effort starting on second Saturday mornings – Please contact George for further information or questions at 651-757-5610.

-C. This October Stantec did ground-level foliar spraying in the areas north of the parking lot that have been cleared of big buckthorn in the past two years by the efforts of our volunteers.
+C. In October 2020 Stantec did ground-level foliar spraying in the areas north of the parking lot that have been cleared of big buckthorn in the past two years by the efforts of our volunteers.
 That area will be seeded with fast-growing native grasses that will begin to build up a fuel reserve for eventual prescribed burns